Good choice for pizza. Helpful, understanding employees. Crust is thin(as expected w GF) but ours was cooked correctly and was tasty.

 Good Pizza Joint, BUT their Gluten Free Pizza is a pre-cooked and frozen personal pizza.
 It usually comes over cooked because they do not cook it right at this location.

+Edited: I’ve changed my review to unsafe.
+Despite conversations with management 3 out of 4 times my son has been very sick from the GF pizza.
+We give up.
+We will have to find somewhere else close for a safe pizza night.
 We’ve ordered a few times for my celiac child and I’d say only once did we suspect cross contamination.
 It’s a pretty big risk at any pizza joint where flour is flying.
 Also, we specifically asked about wings because a previous review stated that they are GF.
 Management states they are NOT GF, as they are fried in the same fryer as gluten products.

 1st: their address is now: 20415 E. Rittenhouse Rd.
 Queen Creek, Az.
 2nd: Had an excellent server, Sariah, very nice and knowledgeable.
 3rd: Great tasting pizza, my wife said it tasted better than most others non-gluten free pizzas.
 Will definitely be back.